Marginal and Joint Effects#

 Variant 3-0.13230.4886FALSE

-Based on the marginal analysis, Variant 1 had the smallest p-value.
-We select it as our lead variant:
+First, we start with the most significant variant.
+Based on the marginal analysis, Variant 1 had the smallest \(p\)-value which was then selected as our lead variant:

 # Identify the lead variant (most significant from marginal analysis)